ChloeCristata/undead-horse-variants/README.md

 Doing so will remove _almost_ all gameplay bonuses — however, certain "inherent" abilities will not be removed.
 These abilities include **wither skeleton horses being immune to fire & withering** as well as **stray horses & skeleton horses being immune to freeze damage.**

 </details>

 ---

+## The Sun Is A Deadly Laser

+Watch out!
+Undead aren't a fan of daylight.
+If exposed to the sun, most types of undead start to burn.
+This now includes all of the undead horses except for two: husk horses and wither skeleton horses.

+If you'd prefer for your beloved steed not to be a galloping fire hazard, worry not: this feature is disabled by default.
+To enable it, use "**/function uhv:config/burn_uhv_horses**".

+---